SALP Chapter 8

 "You've completely changed."

-If he remembered those times, he couldn't laugh lightly while speaking of money or reputation as her life's price.
+If he remembered those days, he couldn't laugh lightly while talking about money or face as the price of her life.

 "Completely... disgustingly changed."